 What Was Life Like for Soldiers in the Civil War?

 Daily life for a Civil War soldier was grueling.
-The pay was poor, the food was meager and unappetizing, living conditions were unsanitary and rife with disease.
+The pay was poor, the food was meager and unappetizing, the soldier’s uniforms were hot and uncomfortable and living conditions were unsanitary and rife with disease.

 Soldiers also had to cope with long stretches of boredom in camp as well as moments of sheer terror and horror on the battlefield.